We outline the different people you may need to talk to about your resource consent application.

-Using HBRC’s online mapping tool Pataka you can find the contact details for:
+Using the Regional Council’s online mapping tool Pataka you can find the contact details for:

 Statutory areas cover areas of land, geographic features, lakes, rivers, wetlands and coastal areas that are Crown land.
 However, activities carried out on private properties can have effects on statutory areas beyond the property boundary (eg, a discharge from private land that may affect a river that is within a statutory area).

 Full details of Statutory Acknowledgement areas within the Hawke’s Bay region can be viewed in Pataka or the Statutory Acknowledgements appended to the Regional Resource Management Plan and Regional Coastal Environment Plan.
 Statements of association for each area are also featured to explain the cultural, spiritual, historical and traditional association of the iwi or hapū group with the statutory acknowledgement area.

 What happens when your proposed activity is within, adjacent to or directly affecting a Statutory Area